Forrest-Stone/SAC-Opt/README.md

 The datasets are download from a recent survey _A Survey of Optimization Modeling Meets LLMs: Progress and Future Directions_.
 The original datastes download link is [Datasets](https://github.com/LLM4OR/LLM4OR/tree/master/static/clean_benchmarks).

 We provide some datasets to get the natural language decription input and true-label values by the file `process_data.py`.
-And the process datasets are provided in the `data` folder.
+And the processed datasets are provided in the `data` folder.

 ## Run the SAC-Opt